grammyjs/website/site/docs/guide/context.md

 ## Context Flavors

 Context flavors are a way to tell TypeScript about new properties on your context object.
-These new properties can be shipped in plugins or other modules and installed on your bot.
+These new properties can be shipped in plugins or other modules and then installed on your bot.

 Context flavors can also transform the types of existing properties using automatic procedures defined by plugins.